 The wi-fi enabled printer is on the first floor which guests are welcome to use (boarding passes, last minute copies of your presentation or resume, etc.)

 I live in the house, my bedroom on the second floor.
 I am happy to answer answer questions about Pittsburgh and provide recommendations both in advance and during your stay.
 Occasionally I am out-of-town in which case we will discuss arrangements for your arrival and I'm generally available by phone, text and email when I'm away.

+I have lived in my home since 2004.
 My neighborhood is East Allegheny and it is convenient to tons of Pittsburgh.
 Lots of guests come without a car and walk, bike and use public transit to get around.
 The neighborhood also has great highway access so it's a great spot if you have business around or outside of the city.

 There is a lot of stuff in walking distance and a good number of buses.
 More details below.
 Only about half of my guests use a car while in town.

 What's within a five-minute walk of the house?

 -- the grocery store (Giant Eagle)

 -- a gas station and convenience store (Sunoco)